eagle840/killercoda-labs/MLflow/step2.md

 The last few time we ran training, the output was sent to file, now it set sent to sqlite, which has no entries in to, Run the trainings again:

-WIP why not run with mlflow cmd ?

 `python train.py 0.3 0.6`{{exec}}